Introduction to LangGraph and Stateful Workflows

 Creating Custom Nodes

-Nodes are standard Python functions that execute the business logic of your application.
-Each node takes the current state as its input and returns a dictionary containing only the keys it wishes to update or overwrite in the shared state.
+Nodes are standard Python functions that hold the logic of our application.
+Each node takes the current state as input.
+It returns a dictionary with only the keys it wants to update in the shared state.

 Diagram showing a node reading the full state and returning only the changed keys, merged back into shared state